WP-API/docs/extending-the-rest-api/modifying-responses.md

 ## Working with registered meta in the REST API

 The [`register_meta`](https://developer.wordpress.org/reference/functions/register_meta/) function simplifies the process of defining a meta field for a particular object type.
 By setting `'show_in_rest' => true` when registering a new meta key, that key will be accessible through the REST API.
-Note however that at this time **there is no way to register a meta field for a specific post type**: meta fields registered for the "post" object will appear on **all** custom post types, as well as the default post record.
-For this reason it is less broadly useful than `register_rest_field`.

 ### Read and write a post meta field in post responses